Deed Restrictions in Real Estate: Definition & Examples

 3. County clerk’s office or public records: They are often recorded in public records, which you can access through the municipal clerk’s office or online databases.

 4. Title search: A title search conducted by a title company is the most comprehensive way to uncover restrictions.
-It’s typically done during the closing process but can be requested earlier.
+It’s typically done during the closing process — when the purchase agreement (a bilateral contract between buyer and seller) is being finalized — but can be requested earlier.
+Discovering a restriction after closing can lead to breach of contract claims, so the title search is a critical step.

 5. HOA documents: If the property is in an HOA-governed community, review the HOA rules and covenants, conditions, and restrictions (CC&Rs).